US trade initiative seen by China as a means to divide countries

 That these countries have signed up to the IPEF also drives home the point to Beijing that America's "political and diplomatic influence is definitely still greater than China's for these countries", said Prof Zhu.

-In the lead-up to Mr Biden's Asia visit, which also includes South Korea, Beijing had accused the US of playing bloc-politics in the region.
+In the lead-up to Mr Biden's Asia visit, which included a trip to South Korea, Beijing accused the US of playing bloc-politics in the region.
 This underlies concerns that Beijing has about the IPEF.

-On Monday (May 23), Foreign Minister Wang Yi, without naming the IPEF, pledged that Beijing would continue to "expand high-level opening up, promote high-quality construction of the Belt and Road Initiative, facilitate the interconnectivity of the Asia-Pacific and safeguard security and stability of regional supply chains".
+Yesterday, Foreign Minister Wang Yi, without naming the IPEF, pledged that Beijing would continue to "expand high-level opening-up, promote high-quality construction of the Belt and Road Initiative, facilitate the interconnectivity of the Asia-Pacific and safeguard security and stability of regional supply chains".